Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 The growing volume of unstructured data and the resulting data silos further create security and privacy risks that may lead to imminent cyber threats.
 As organizations can’t protect any data unless they know its location, severity, and sensitivity, this leads to security risks that put not only the unregistered data at risk but also the data that is registered or indexed.

 Take, for instance, the excessive privilege threats.
-When organizations deal with large volumes of data, they tend to lose sight of the data they owned, the personnel having access to the data, and the existing security protocols applicable or applied for data protection.
+When organizations deal with large volumes of data, they tend to lose sight of the data they own, the personnel having access to the data, and the existing security protocols applicable or applied for data protection.
 As a result, organizations open their systems and resources to threats like privilege abuse, data leaks, and unintended security breaches.

 How to Deal With Unstructured Data